-The Chesapeake region was composed of several colonies: Virginia, with its first successful settlementJamestown established in 1607, Maryland, and North Carolina.
-All three colonies developed a similar agricultural system that revolved around tobacco, which was later diversified with the introduction of cotton and indigo.
+The Chesapeake region was composed of Virginia, with its first successful settlementJamestown established in 1607, and Maryland.
+Each of these colonies developed a similar agricultural system that revolved around tobacco, which was later diversified with the introduction of cotton and indigo.

-During the later part of the seventeenth century, the development of the Chesapeake region revolved around tobacco cultivation, which required intensive labor.
-At first, Chesapeake farmers hired indentured servants, men and women from England that sold their labor for a period of five to seven years in exchange for passage to the American colonies, to harvest tobacco crops.
+During the later part of the 17th century, the development of the Chesapeake region revolved around tobacco cultivation, which required intensive labor.
+At first, Chesapeake farmers hired indentured servants, men and women from England who sold their labor for a period of five to seven years in exchange for passage to the American colonies, to harvest tobacco crops.
 However, by the 1680s, fluctuating tobacco prices and the growing scarcity of land in the region made the Chesapeake less appealing to men and women willing to indenture themselves.
-The scarcity of indentured servants meant that the price of their labor contracts increased, and Chesapeake farmers began to look for alternative sources of bonded labor.
+The scarcity of indentured servants meant that the price of their labor contracts increased, and Chesapeake farmers began to look for alternative, cheaper sources of bonded labor.

 Rural Economy and Society: Slavery as a Social Identifier

-The local economy in the Chesapeake was overwhelmingly agrarian and rural and rooted in the Headright, guaranteeing numerous acres of land to any immigrant who settled in the region.
-The Headright was designed to promote immigrant settlement and the cultivation of key staple crops such as indigo, rice, and tobacco, which were in high demand in the Atlantic markets and thus increased the prosperity of the Chesapeake region.
-As the Headright attracted more and more settlers to the Chesapeake, an increasing divide between coastal planters and farmers on the frontier began to emerge--with those in the westernmost areas usually poorer and more vulnerable to Indian attacks than planters in the east.
+The local economy in the Chesapeake was overwhelmingly agrarian, rural, and rooted in the headright system, which guaranteed numerous acres of land to any immigrant who paid their own passage to the New World and settled in the region.
+The headright system was designed to promote immigrant settlement and the cultivation of key staple crops that increased the prosperity of the Chesapeake region.
+As the headright system attracted more and more settlers to the Chesapeake, an increasing divide between coastal planters and farmers on the frontier began to emerge, with those in the westernmost areas usually poorer than planters in the east.